napari/napari.github.io/0.4.15/_sources/howtos/layers/labels.md

 As note in the section on 3D rendering, when using 3D rendering the labels layer is not editable.
-Similarly, for now, a labels layer where the data is represented as a multiscale image is not editable.
+Similarly, for now, a labels layer where the data is represented as an image pyramid is not editable.

 ## 3D rendering of labels